davidjpp/VBA-Docs/api/Visio.Selection.DataGraphic.md

 > [!NOTE]
-> This Visio object or member is available only to licensed users of Visio Professional 2013.
+> This Visio object or member is available only to licensed users of Visio Professional and Visio Plan 2.

 ## Syntax